Purdue-CSUSB/purdueusb.com/_wiki/summer-plans.md

 ##### Other Department 390s
 You don't have to limit your research search to the CS department.
-Many other departments are looking for CS/DS students, and even if they have not specifically posted openinsg for a CS student, it is likely that they could benefit from taking on somone with technical skills.
+Many other departments are looking for CS/DS students, and even if they have not specifically posted an opening for a CS student, it is likely that they could benefit from taking on someone with technical skills.

 The Pyschology Department, for example, has research opportunities listed on [this website](https://www.purdue.edu/hhs/psy/undergraduate/beyond_the_classroom/research.html).